gapgag55/100-days-challenge/readme.md

 **Thoughts:** Learning how to download the canvas as an image with custom fillText inserting.
 However, DPI's background in canvas is not quite worked well when rendering on webpage.
 It was blurred.
 I decided to remove canvas from DOM and give it created when download button trigged.

 **Link to work:** [Design Your Dream Certificate](https://design-your-dream-certificate.firebaseapp.com/)

+## Day 3: July 19, Friday

+**Today's Progress:** Installing and testing Libra

+**Thoughts:** In generally, I tried to install Libra on ubuntu on docker in my Macbook.
+It should be worked on my computer but disk is full.
+I decided move to create ubuntu droplet in DigitalOcean.
+In my opinion, Testnet is a libra network similar to libra swarm which is a local validator node for Libra core. the transaction's Libra is still not work on Testnet when transferring money from one account to another account whereas Libra swarm is worked.
+There are many problems when installing libra core.
+However, the final solution is here [Transferring money with Libra swarm](https://github.com/libra/libra/issues/201#issuecomment-504784229)

+**Link to work:** -